AdvancedPhotonSource/GSAS-II-tutorials/webdocs/index.rst

 ====================================

-There are many options within GSAS-II that allow you to tailor aspects of the program to operate differently, for example to change how powder diffraction refinement results are plotted or some defaults used in different parts of the program.
+There are many options within GSAS-II that allow you to tailor aspects of the program to operate differently.
+These are described here.
+Options are available to change how powder diffraction refinement results are plotted or change defaults used in different parts of the program, , for example.

 .. toctree::